mohandsherief82/Chess/README.md

 1. Overview
 ------------

-The **Terminal Chess Engine** is a comprehensive board game application implemented in C and C++.
+The **Chess Engine** is a comprehensive board game application implemented in C and C++.
 It translates the high-level complexity of Chess into a modular, command-line interface.
 The engine supports full rules, including specialized movements like castling, en passant, and pawn promotion.

 Key technical highlights include a recursive-style move validation system, binary file persistence for saving and loading game states, and a robust "Undo" feature that uses file truncation to safely revert moves back to the starting position.